camunda-cloud/camunda-platform-7-kubernetes-example/docs/2019-05-camunda-bpm-on-kubernetes.md

 If you've followed along so far, you'll need to:
 1. edit the image names in skaffold.yaml and kustomize.yaml to something you can push to
-1. [optional] set the hostname in site-data.yaml to something pointing at your ingress load balancer
+2. [optional] set the hostname in site-data.yaml to something pointing at your ingress load balancer
-1. then `make skaffold` should bring up an accessible instance at `<hostname>/camunda`
+3. then `make skaffold` should bring up an accessible instance at `<hostname>/camunda`
+	- if you're not using edit the build steps in skaffold.yaml if you're not using google cloud build

 if you didn't expose the ingress via a public URL, you can port forward from localhost